-Mackinaw City Michigan-Day or night, this vibrant city is hoppin' with great eats, shopping and exploring.
+Mackinaw City Michigan-Day or night, is a vibrant city hoppin' with great eats, shopping and exploring.
 Be in awe of the stunning Mackinac Bridge and sparkling waters while catching a glimpse of the majestic Grand Hotel off in the distance.

 Visiting Mackinaw City during all four seasons awards you with vastly different experiences.
 Summer is fantastic for boating, enjoying the parks, walking the city and of course, Mackinac Island.
 Fall and winter are more low-key with far less tourists, affording you peace and serenity as you walk the beach and town.